 Secondary positions are available at both the middle school and high school levels.
 Secondary Residents are required to earn a Master of Arts in Teaching during their second year of commitment.

 Yes.
-KIPP DC schools are tuition-free, public charter schools open to all students who live in Washington, D.C.
-The KIPP DC network currently serves 6,100 students at 16 schools on six campuses in the District of Columbia.
+KIPP DC schools are tuition-free, public schools open to all students who live in Washington, D.C.
+The KIPP DC network currently serves 6,800 students at 18 schools on six campuses in the District of Columbia.

 Charter schools are tuition-free public schools that are open to all students.
 They are independently operated schools that run with more flexibility than traditional public schools in exchange for increased accountability.

 Like all public schools, charter schools are held to state and federal academic standards, open to all students, including those with disabilities, funded primarily through federal, state, and local tax dollars, and are not affiliated with or restricted to a particular religious group.

 The “charter” that establishes each school is a contract detailing the school’s mission, program plans, performance goals, and methods of assessment.
 Every public charter school has an authorizer that is responsible for holding the school accountable for compliance with their operating agreement or “charter.”
 Authorizers of charter schools often include a district school board, university, Mayor’s office, or non-profit organization.